 What we do know is that are all going to lose our ever-loving minds if we have to sit in our homes and stare at the walls for weeks on end so I put together this mega-list of 59 cheap or free things to do when you’re bored at home while practicing social distancing.

-What is social distancing?
+What is Social Distancing?

 Just in case you don’t watch TV, use the internet, leave your home or speak to other humans let me bring you up to speed real quick…Social distancing is the term being used to encourage people to minimize close human contact (with people other than their families).
 In short, stay home and avoid people as much as possible.

-While this may sound like a dream to introverts everywhere 🙋🏼♀️you’ll quickly find that it’s different when you stay because you want to instead of staying home because you have to.
+While this may sound like a dream to introverts everywhere 🙋🏼♀️you’ll quickly find that it’s different when you stay home because you want to instead of staying home because you have to.
 I think most of us fantasize about being able to stay home all day and being able to complete alllll of the tasks we’ve been putting off for years.
 Unfortunately, reality rarely matches our fantasies!

 Before you know it your house is overflowing with a surplus of slime-making ingredients, clothing you’ll never really wear, and even that designer bag you’ve been eyeing and finally decided “you deserved it”.

 Add to that possible loss of employment or wages and possible mounting medical bills and you have yourself a recipe for financial disaster.
-This day and age it feels like our entire lives revolve around electronics.
+In this day and age, it feels as though our entire lives revolve around electronics.

 I don’t want to see you suffering from some crazy buyer’s remorse when all is said and done so I’ve put together this huge list of 59 things to do when you’re bored at home – whatever the reason!